message/iata/CA.md

-Published 04.06.2021
+Published 23.06.2021
-1. Flights from India and Pakistan are suspended.
+1. Until 21 July 2021, flights from India are suspended.
-2. Passengers are not allowed to enter.
+2. Until 21 July 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Canada;
 - dual nationals of Canada with a Special Authorization approval email;